Note that USENET contains impersonations and forgeries of "Dan Kettler" and "Bruce Daniel Kettler."

 such as alt.astrology.
 They do not consist of the exact same listing of regular

-posters that was placed on a page.
+posters that was placed on this page.
 The term "regular" is closely related

 to "overseer" in the wording of this FAQ.